softwareunderground/birs-2023/content/coc.md

-[Fatiando a Terra][fatiando], any participant that make use of their communication channels is required to abide the [SimPEG's Code of Conduct][simpeg-coc] and [Fatiando's Code of Conduct][fatiando-coc], respectively. **We encourage every participant to review them carefully.**
+[Fatiando a Terra][fatiando], any participant that make use of their communication channels is required to abide the [SimPEG's Code of Conduct][simpeg-coc] and [Fatiando's Code of Conduct][fatiando-coc], respectively.

+Participants will be also encouraged to use a Slack channel inside [Software Underground][swung] Slack group.
+We would like to remind that everyone using it must abide [Software Underground's Code of Conduct][swung-coc].

+{% admonition(title="Important") %}
+**We encourage every participant to review these Code of Conducts carefully.**
+{% end %}

 We pledge to make our BIRS Workshop a **welcoming event** that **fosters participations** and create a **harassment-free experience for everyone**,